// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 What We Tested

-We tested 7 of the most popular calorie counting apps through a 30-day protocol with three users.
+We tested the most popular calorie counting apps through a 30-day protocol with three users.
 We measured user base size, brand recognition, database depth, ecosystem integrations (Apple Health, Google Fit, Wear OS, Apple Watch), free tier strength, UX polish, and price.

 Apps We Tested